Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ## make graph: Creating the AI Engine ADF Graph for the Vitis Compiler Flow
 An ADF graph can be connected to an extensible Vitis platform (the graph I/Os can be connected either to platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives).
 * The AI Engine ADF C++ graph of this TX Chain design contains AI Engine subgraphs (which contain AI Engine kernels) and CFR PL kernels.
-* All interconnects between kernels are defined in the C++ graph (`tx_chain.h` and `tx_chain_subsystem.h`)
+* All interconnects between kernels are defined in the C++ graph (`tx_chain.h` and `tx_chain_subsystem.h`).
 * All interconnections to external I/O are fully specified in the C++ simulation testbench (`tx_chain.cpp`) that instantiates the C++ ADF graph object.
-All `adf::sim` platform connections from graph to PLIO map onto ports on the AI Engine subsystem graph that are connected using the Vitis compiler connectivity directives.
+All `adf::sim` platform connections from the graph to the PLIO map onto ports on the AI Engine subsystem graph that are connected using the Vitis compiler connectivity directives.
 No dangling ports or implicit connections are allowed by the Vitis compiler.

 Review the `tx_chain.h` and `tx_subsystem.h` to better understand the graph connections.
-You'll notice that in the `tx_chain_200MHz` graph definition, the `mm2s` and `s2mm` PL Data Mover kernels are not instantiated while the PL CFR kernels (`pccfr_pds_itr1`, `pccfr_pds_itr2`, and `wcfr_peak_d`) are.
+Notice that in the `tx_chain_200MHz` graph definition, the `mm2s` and `s2mm` PL data mover kernels are not instantiated while the PL CFR kernels (`pccfr_pds_itr1`, `pccfr_pds_itr2`, and `wcfr_peak_d`) are.
 This is because the PL data mover kernels are not required for the `aiesimulator`, and only the ports to these data mover PL kernels are described in this graph.
-Review the AI Engine application `tx_chain.cpp` file and you will see the PLIOs that hookup to the data mover kernels during the Vitis linking step (`make xclbin`).
+Review the AI Engine application `tx_chain.cpp` file and you will see the PLIOs that hook up to the data mover kernels during the Vitis linking step (`make xclbin`).

 To compile the graph using the Makefile flow type:
 ```